firefly-oss/lib-common-client/docs/OVERVIEW.md

 ## Introduction

 The `lib-common-client` library is a comprehensive, reactive service communication framework designed for microservice architectures.
-It provides a unified API for REST and gRPC communication while maintaining protocol-specific optimizations and built-in resilience patterns.
+It provides **protocol-specific interfaces** for REST, gRPC, and SOAP communication while maintaining built-in resilience patterns and a unified core.

+## Architecture Philosophy

+The library uses a **protocol-specific facade pattern** where each protocol has its own specialized interface:

+- **`RestClient`**: HTTP verbs (GET, POST, PUT, DELETE, PATCH) for REST services
+- **`GrpcClient<T>`**: Native gRPC operations (unary, streaming) with type-safe stubs
+- **`SoapClient`**: SOAP operation invocation with WSDL introspection

+All interfaces extend a common `ServiceClient` core that provides factory methods and lifecycle operations.

 ## Getting Started with Client Setup